Kong/kongponents/docs/guide/contributing.md

 </script>
 ```

 Note that `useId` can only be used at the root of the setup function.
-If you need a random string in template or in any of your component functions (e.g. to give each `key` in a `v-for` loop a unique value), you can use `getUniqueStringId` helper function:
+If you need a random ID in a template or in any of your component functions (e.g. to give each `key` in a `v-for` loop a unique value), you should use the `getUniqueStringId` helper function:

 ```vue
 <template>